aatmunbaxi/site/content/comp/dyn_custom_palette_access_technicolor.md

 ```

 This sets the background color of the tag to be an 80% blend of the background color into the corresponding green.
-The before and after of this customization is visualized with the `doom-dracula` theme
+The before and after of this customization is presented with the `doom-dracula` theme.

 {{< figure src="/ox-hugo/tech_before.png" caption="<span class=\"figure-number\">Figure 3: </span>Before applying face customization" >}}

 {{< figure src="/ox-hugo/tech_after.png" caption="<span class=\"figure-number\">Figure 4: </span>After applying face customization" >}}

-Notice that I make no claims about how _good_ these customization choices are!
+If we didn't blend the green with the background color, it would be distractingly bright.
+Otherwise, we could use `technicolor-darken`, but then it would not work as intended for light themes.

 Other functions for color manipulation include adjusting saturation and brightness, getting a color's complementary color, and creating gradients between two colors.